transdigiware/blockchain/howto/ibp-console-build-network.md

 Once you have associated the CA admin, you can use the CA tile to create these identities by completing the following steps:

 1. Click on the `Org1 CA` and ensure the `admin` identity that you created for the CA is visible in the table.
 Then click the **Register User** button.
 2. First we'll register the organization admin, which we can do by giving an **Enroll ID** of `org1admin` and a **secret** of `org1adminpw`.
 Then set the `Type` for this identity as  `client` (admin identities should always be registered as `client`, while node identities should always be registered using the `peer` type).
-The affiliation field is for advanced users and is not a part of the tutorial, so click the box that says **Use root affiliation**.
+The affiliation field is for advanced users and is not a part of the tutorial, so the box that says **Use root affiliation** is checked.
 If you want to learn more about how affiliations are used by the Fabric CA, see this topic on [Registering a new identity](https://hyperledger-fabric-ca.readthedocs.io/en/release-1.4/users-guide.html#registering-a-new-identity){: external}.
 You can ignore the **Maximum enrollments** field.
 If you want to learn more about enrollments, see [Registering identities](/docs/services/blockchain/howto?topic=blockchain-ibp-console-identities#ibp-console-identities-register).
 Click **Next**.
-3. For the purpose of this tutorial, we do not need to use **Add Attribute**.
-If you want to learn more about identity attributes, see [Registering identities](/docs/services/blockchain/howto?topic=blockchain-ibp-console-identities#ibp-console-identities-register).
 4. After the organization admin has been registered, repeat this same process for the identity of the peer (also using the `Org1 CA`).
 For the peer identity, give an enroll ID of `peer1` and a secret of `peer1pw`.
 This is a node identity, so select `peer` as the **Type**.
 You can ignore the **Maximum enrollments** field and, on the next panel, do not assign any **Attributes**, as before.

 Registering these identities with the CA is only the first step in **creating** an identity.
 You will not be able to use these identities until they have been **enrolled**.
 For the `org1admin` identity, this will happen during the creation of the MSP, which we will see in the next step.
 In the case of the peer, it happens during the creation of the peer.